ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 > written), then rerun both commands in
 > [Start a container](#start-a-container-from-the-ampl-image) and
 > [Start Jupyter Notebook](#start-the-Jupyter-notebook-from-a-container).
-> Be sure to save any work in your workspace folder.
+> Be sure to save any work in your container.
+This is because if the container
-> If the container is shut down, you'll lose anything not in that folder.*
+> is shut down, you'll lose anything not in that folder.
+See instructions on [how to save work from container](#save-work-from-docker-jupyter).*

 ### Use `atomsci-env` as the run kernel for AMPL